 Term used Definition Scope 1 greenhouse gas (GHG) emissions Scope 1 emissions are direct emissions from owned or controlled sources, such as fuel combustion in a furnace or vehicle.
-Scope 2 greenhouse gas (GHG) emissions Scope 2 emissions are indirect emissions from the generation of purchased energy, such as the use of electricity in buildings.
+Scope 2 emissions are indirect emissions from the generation of purchased energy, such as the use of electricity in buildings.
 Scope 3 greenhouse gas (GHG) emissions Scope 3 emissions are not produced by the company itself.
 They are all other indirect emissions (not included in Scope 2) that occur in the value chain of the reporting company - in other words, emissions which are produced as a consequence of the company's activity but come from sources not owned by the company.
-For example, IFS's own Scope 3 emissions include those emissions generated by the companies within its investment funds.
+For example, our own Scope 3 emissions include those emissions generated by the companies within our investment funds.